bitwarden/help/_articles/organizations/how-to-manage-collections.md

 ---
 layout: article
-title: How to Effectively Manage Bitwarden Collections
+title: Collections & Groups Best Practices
-categories: [organizations]
+categories: []
 featured: true
 popular: false
 tags: [collections, groups, access control]
+order:
 ---

 As your organization’s use of Bitwarden grows, it helps to have users who can manage collections independently, without requiring access to everything within the organizational vault.